SampathKumar27896/hello-world/README.md

 # hello-world
 This is a first and a sample repository.
-I have saterted to learn developing windows 10 apps.
+I have started to learn developing windows 10 apps.